cartesi/sunodo-examples/README.md

 - **Sandbox Restrictions**: In `--no-backend` mode, the application won't run within the Cartesi machine's sandbox, enabling operations that are otherwise restricted.

-- **API Compatibility**: This mode is compatible only with applications using the Cartesi Rollups HTTP API, not those using the low-level API.
+- **API Compatibility**: This mode is compatible only with applications using the Cartesi Rollups HTTP API, not those using the low-level API like the [C++ low-level dApp](./echo-low-level/)

 - **Performance Impact**: Expect lower performance inside a Cartesi machine compared to running on the host.